CFC-Servers/cfc_cl_http_whitelist/README.md

 # cfc_cl_http_whitelist

 ## Configuring
+You can create files in lua/cfc_http_restrictions/configs to add your own default domains to your server

-Configuration is loaded from lua files in files in the data folder on the client Each config thats loaded will overwrite values in the previous config, unless permanent=true is set on that config option
+Configuration is loaded from lua files and a data file on in the clients data folder Each config thats loaded will overwrite values in the previous config, unless permanent=true is set on that config option

 Configuration load order on client